pantheon-systems/documentation/source/content/guides/wordpress-git/03-themes.md

    1. Copy the value provided by Pantheon for **Host** and paste into Transmit's **Address** field.
 Do the same for **Port** and **Username**.

-   1. Click the key icon next to the **Password** field to add your private SSH key, or authenticate using your Pantheon Dashboard password.
+   1. Click the key icon next to the **Password** field to add your private SSH key.

    1. Click **Connect**: